kyma-project/snatch/docs/user/README.md

 * Resources of the preferred worker pool are exhausted, while other worker pools still have free capacities.
 * If no suitable worker pool can be found and the node affinity is set as a "hard" rule, the Pod is not scheduled.

 To overcome these limitations, we use `preferredDuringSchedulingIgnoredDuringExecution` so that the configured node affinity on Kyma workloads is a "soft" rule.
-For more details, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)).
+For more details, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity).
 The Kubernetes scheduler prefers the Kyma worker pool.
 Still, if scheduling the Pod in this pool is impossible, it also considers other worker pools.

-### Kyma workloads are not Intercepted
+### Kyma Workloads are not Intercepted

 #### Non-Available Webhook is Ignored by Kubernetes
 Kubernetes calls can be heavily impacted if a mandatory admission webhook isn't responsive enough.
 This can lead to timeouts and massive performance degradation.